 Your model does not include a battery or charger.
-The speed control in the model is compatible with both LiPo and NiMH batteries.
-One NiMH or 2s/3s LiPo battery equipped with a Traxxas High-Current Connector is required.
+One NiMH or LiPo battery equipped with a Traxxas iD® High-Current Connector is required.
 Traxxas Power Cell iD batteries are strongly recommended for maximum performance and safer charging.
 The following chart lists available Power Cell iD batteries for your model: